andrie/ggdendro/README.md

 # ggdendro

-This is a set of tools for creating dendrograms and tree plots using `ggplot` in R.
+Provides functions for creating dendrograms and tree plots using `ggplot2`.

 <!-- badges: start -->